-The primary purpose for evacuating is to put distance between you and the hazard.
+The primary purpose for evacuation is to put distance between you and the hazard.
 Depending on the type of emergency, evacuation procedures may vary.
-Go to https://go.pba.edu/alerts for specific action guidelines by emergency type.
+Go to go.pba.edu/alert for specific action guidelines by emergency type.
 The following are guidelines that are applicable for any emergency in which evacuation is the best course of action: